 For prospective UofSC freshmen

-You should have applied for admission to USC before you complete your audition.
+You should have applied for admission to UofSC before you complete your audition.
 You do not need to know for certain whether your application was accepted or denied prior to submitting your audition materials; most applicants will find their UofSC applications are still pending when we hear their auditions.
-Audition materials must be submitted by Feburary 1 to be reviewed for fall music admission and music schoalrships.
+Audition materials must be submitted by February 1 to be reviewed for fall music admission and music scholarships.

 For prospective transfer students to UofSC

-Transfer students have more time to apply to USC – the deadline for transfer students applying for fall entry occurs in the summer.
-However, transfer students should plan to submit audition materials by Feburary 1 to be reviewed for fall music admission and music scholarships.
-Students who plan to enroll at USC starting in spring should plan to audition in November.
+Transfer students have more time to apply to UofSC – the deadline for transfer students applying for fall entry occurs in the summer.
+However, transfer students should plan to submit audition materials by February 15 to be reviewed for fall music admission and music scholarships.
+Transfer applicants who submit their audition materials after the Feb 15 deadline will be reviewed for admission and scholarship on a basis of space and budget availability.
+Students who plan to enroll at UofSC starting in spring must submit their audition materials by Nov 20.

 For applicants wanting to major in Jazz Studies